 Mechanical problems on the roads could cause inconvenience and unnecessary stress.
-With the breakdown cover, you can be at peace of mind of receiving assistance in case of a breakdown on the roads at any time in the day.
+With breakdown cover, you gain peace of mind that you will receive assistance in case of a breakdown on the roads at any time in the day.
 With our comprehensive guide to the various know hows of Breakdown Cover, you will know how to make the right choice while buying a breakdown cover for yourself.

 Who requires Breakdown Cover?

-Breakdown Cover is required by anyone who spends a long time behind the wheels.
+Breakdown Cover is recommended for anyone who spends a long time behind the wheel.
 It may be specifically suited for people who own vehicles which are old, for motorists who drive at odd times of the hour i.e. late nights and early mornings, for social and business travellers and families.

 Even the most reliable vehicle can breakdown and there could nothing worse than being stranded on the roads with a broken down vehicle.
 Following are some of the common reasons for a vehicle to break down.

 - Flat tyres